-Upwords is a great English teaching game that is fun and educational
+Upwords is a Great English Teaching Game that is Fun and Educational

+There’s nothing quite like an English teaching game to get kids involved in learning how to use letters and words.
 Not every child loves to read.
 Some have learning disabilities or attention problems that make reading more difficult.

 Using an English teaching game can really help to make the process easier.
 In fact, it can even help to teach older children whose first language is not English.

-thought might be one of the most popular word games around, Scrabble.
+When you think of a game for teaching English, your first thought might be one of the most popular word games around, Scrabble.
+But think about going a step further and trying Upwords instead.

 The big difference that makes Upwords a very different English teaching game than Scrabble is that the tiles can be built upwards.
 So, for example, if the word "TOAST" was already on the board, a player could put an "R" over the "T" to make the word "ROAST".